-offsets from the beginning of the baseline of the text.
-This means that the value returned for "top" is a negative number.
-You get the actual boundaries of a text object by adding the textbounds offsets to the x,y coordinates of the Gr.text.draw command.
-See Gr.text.draw and Gr.text.height for more explanation of the lines that define where text is drawn.
+In typeface terminology, the coordinate values are offsets from the beginning of the baseline of the text (see Gr.text.draw and Gr.text.height for more explanation of the lines that define where text is drawn).
+This is why the value returned for "top" is always a negative number.

 If this is confusing, try running this example: